 The phrase “long-term care” refers to a wide range of services that are necessary for people who suffer from debilitating health conditions or disabilities.
 This type of care is totally different from normal healthcare, such as doctor’s visits or medicine.
-Instead, long-term care covers custodial care, which involves aiding people with bathing, using the bathroom, eating, getting dressed and more.
+Instead, long-term care covers custodial care, which involves aiding people with bathing, using the bathroom, eating and more.

 While most who need this type of help are in their elderly years, long-term care can technically apply to anyone.
 So if you or a loved one simply isn’t able to care for themselves properly anymore, long-term care could be an option.
 Younger people who suffer accidents or diseases like multiple sclerosis often need a long-term care plan in place for them.

 At its core, long-term care planning involves making sure that you or your loved one has their needs fully taken care of when they stop being able to care of themselves.
 As a result, a practical plan becomes increasingly important as you get older.
 Although many people are self-sufficient well into their older years, it never hurts to prepare.

 The creation of a long-term care plan involves accounting for a spectrum of factors.
 Perhaps the most obvious is the care itself.
 Start by examining what kinds of services are available around you and if they can cover you or your family member’s needs.

 Once you know the landscape, you’ll be able to make an informed decision as to what you’ll need to save and pay for these services.
 In many states, you can even have a relative provide care themselves and receive payment for doing so.
 It also might be a good idea to look at insurance policies that cover long-term care to see if they can help out.